 For many more comparisons, review the complete Canon RF 85mm F2 Macro IS STM Lens Specifications using the site's lens specifications tool.

 Positioned above from left to right are the following lenses:

 The RF 85 f/2 utilizes the common, relatively small 67mm filter size.

 The Canon ET-77 Lens Hood is optional.
 I highly recommend using lens hoods most of the time, primarily for the impact protection and light-shading properties they provide.
 However, Canon charges a significant amount for something with a low production cost that should be included in the box.

-The ET-77 is a semi-rigid plastic round-shaped hood.
-Hoods built for prime lenses, vs. zoom lenses, can be tuned to a single focal length's angle of view, and this hood provides very good protection from bright flare-inducing light and also from impact.
+The ET-77 is a semi-rigid plastic round-shaped hood with a smooth, matte interior surface.
+This hood provides very good protection from bright flare-inducing light and also from impact.
 A petal-shaped hood is easier to align for installation (simply learn the petal orientation — small petal to the top), while a rounded hood such as this one enables the lens to stand on its hood.

 The Canon LP-1216 Lens Case is also optional.
 This is a leather-like drawstring pouch with a padded bottom (only).
 Consider a Lowepro Lens Case or Think Tank Photo Lens Case Duo for a quality, affordable single-lens storage, transport, and carry solution.